 Can't move free/Unallocated space from one disk to another

 If drive C and D are on different disk, no software can move free space from D to C, because the size of a physical hard disk is fixed.
-In this case, you need to copy this disk to another larger one and expand C drive with extra disk space.
+In that case, you need to copy this disk to a larger one and expand C drive with extra disk space.

 Follow the steps in the video to expand C drive (and other data volume) with another larger disk: